kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/workload/jobs.md

 ![Pod template 1](https://pek3b.qingstor.com/kubesphere-docs/png/20190312205848.png)

 2.2.
-If the user has further requirements, click on **Advanced Options**.
+If the user has further requirements, click on the **Advanced Options** button.

 - **Command**: In some cases, you need your command to run in a shell, see [Kubernetes documentation](https://kubernetes.io/docs/tasks/inject-data-application/define-command-Argument-container/#run-a-command-in-a-shell).
 - **Arguments**: You can defined the arguments directly by providing strings, see [Kubernetes documentation](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/).
 - **Ports**: This is the container port that needs to be exposed.
 The port protocol can be TCP and UDP.
 - **Environment Variables**: you can define an argument for a Pod using any of the techniques available for defining environment variables, including ConfigMaps and Secrets, which has the same effect as the "ENV" in the Dockerfile, providing great flexibility for creating workloads.
     - **Reference Configuration Center**: Supports adding Secret and ConfigMap as environment variables to save configuration data in the form of key-value pairs.
-See [Configuration](../../configuration/configmaps) and [secrets](../../configuration/secrets).
+See [ConfigMaps](../../configuration/configmaps) and [Secrets](../../configuration/secrets).
 - **Image Pull Policy**: imagePullPolicy, the default image pull policy is **IfNotPresent**, the kubelet will no longer pull the image if the image already exists.
 If you need to pull the image frequently, set the pull policy to Always.
 If the container property imagePullPolicy is set to IfNotPresent or Never, the local image will be used first.

 Click **Save** when setup is complete.